 The first step is to send your letter asking for consent to withdraw your child from school, as per the guide HERE.
 You should include your educational provision, as per the guide HERE.

 The LA should send an acknowledgement on receipt of these documents.
 They should then quickly (within 6 weeks) consider whether there are any reasons for consent to be withheld.
 You should be kept informed of the progress of the application, the reason for any delay and the likely timescale to reach a decision.
+The only reasons specified in the guidance relate to open and active child protection issues for the child in question (or their siblings or other children in the family home), or if there is a history of domestic abuse.

 If consent is withheld, you should be given the opportunity to address the grounds for refusal and resubmit your request for reconsideration.